absmohamed/JS-intro/Promises/README.md

 To do this, you should:

-- implement an asynchronous function that returns a promise, and that calls the API (like asyncGetJoke in our lesson example)
+- implement an asynchronous function that returns a promise, and that calls the API (like getJoke in our lesson example)
 - implement a callback function that will be passed to the `.then` method of the promise that is returned, which will console log the results as indicated
 - call the asynchronous function and pass the callback function you defined to the `.then` method